-- In Poland, the share of killed pedestrians is significantly higher than the EU average. - Youngsters and elderly people show the highest risk to be killed in a road accident. - In Poland, somewhat more fatalities happen in urban areas than in rural areas. - Enforcement effectiveness in Poland is somewhat below or at the average level. - More than 70% of the cars in Poland are older than 10 years, which is higher than the EU average.
+- In Poland, the share of killed pedestrians is much higher than the EU average. - Motorcyclists, youngsters and elderly people show the highest risk to be killed in a road accident. - In Poland, fatalities in built-up areas are over-represented. - Enforcement effectiveness in Poland is somewhat below or at the average level. - More than 70% of the cars in Poland are older than 10 years, which is higher than the EU average.